Core Exercises Without Sit Ups for Strength and Stability

 3. Front Plank with Reach

-Why it works: Turns a static plank into a dynamic stability challenge.
-Teaches you to stay rock-solid while the shoulder (and hip) moves around the spine.
+Why it works: This turns a static plank into a dynamic stability challenge.
+It teaches you to stay solid while the shoulder and hip move around the spine.

 How to do it:

-• Get into a plank on your forearms and toes.
+• Set up in a forearm plank on your toes.

 • Without shifting your weight, slowly reach one arm out in front of you.

-Pro tip: Squeeze glutes, quads, and brace your abs like you’re about to take a punch.
-Minimal movement is the goal.
+Pro tip: Squeeze your glutes, quads, and abs like you are about to take a punch.
+The goal is minimal movement.

 4. Half-Kneeling Pallof Press